jdillard/personal-site/source/_trips/2021-09-21-lake-of-many-lore.md

-Upon discovering there was a nearby lake that not only contained several species of native and non-native carnivorous plants, one being the ever popular venus flytrap, but also a floating log island, I knew I had to figure out a way to see it first hand.
+Upon discovering there was a nearby lake that not only contained several species of native and non-native carnivorous plants, one being the ever popular Venus flytrap, but also a floating log island, I knew I had to figure out a way to see it first hand.

 ![Makeshift Guidebook](/assets/images/trips/lake-of-many-lore-guidebook.jpg "Makeshift Guidebook"){: .shadow-5.oversized}{: loading="lazy"} <small><i>A makeshift guidebook made from an issue of [Douglasia](https://www.wnps.org/douglasia).</i></small>

-We took my inflatable pack raft and three piece Easy Rider kayak carefully down to the water as the bog has a sensative border of soil floating on water.
+We took my inflatable pack raft and three piece Easy Rider kayak carefully down to the water as the bog has a sensitive border of soil floating on water.

 ## Various Carnivorous Plants